Foguang Temple: Layout

 Unlike most other Chinese temples which are oriented in a south–north position, the Foguang temple is oriented in an east–west position due to there being mountains located on the east, north and south.
 Having mountains behind a building is believed to improve its Feng Shui.
 The temple consists of two main halls.
-The northern hall is called The Hall of Manjusri and was constructed in 1147 during the Jin dynasty.
-The largest hall, the Great East Hall was constructed in 857 during the Tang Dynasty.
-Another large hall, known as the Samantabhadra Hall, once existed on the south side of the monastery but is no longer extant.
+The northern hall is called the Wenshu Hall and was constructed in 1147 during the Jin dynasty.
+The largest hall, the Dongda Hall was constructed in 857 during the Tang dynasty.
+Another large hall, known as the Puxian Hall, once existed on the south side of the monastery but is no longer extant.